Publication Ethics Statement

 Authors should declare any potential conflicts of interest, if applicable (e.g. authors have a competing interest that could have an undue influence on their duties at any stage during the publication process).

-All procedures performed in the respective research involving human participants have to be in accordance with the ethical standards and authors should ensure that any studies involving human (or animal) subjects conform to national, local and institutional laws and requirements (e.g., WMA Declaration of Helsinki).
-An informed consent has to be obtained from human participants included in the study.
+All procedures performed in the respective research involving human participants have to be in accordance with the ethical standards, and authors should ensure that any studies involving human (or animal) subjects conform to national, local and institutional laws and requirements (e.g., WMA Declaration of Helsinki).
+Informed consent has to be obtained from human participants included in the study.
 Author(s) have to respect the participants’ right to privacy.

 1.6 Cooperation with Editors and Reviewers